 TGbe editor: Please update the 3rd paragraph and the following NOTE in this subclause as shown below:

-Otherwise the AP sets the subfield to 0.
+Otherwise, the AP sets the Critical Update Flag subfield to 0.

-NOTE—An AP sets the Critical Update Flag subfield to 1 in one or more Beacon frames [17483]by following the procedure defined in 35.3.10 (BSS parameter critical update procedure).
+NOTE—An AP sets the Critical Update Flag subfield to 1 in Beacon frame(s) until and including the next DTIM Beacon frame [17483]following the procedure defined in 35.3.10 (BSS parameter critical update procedure).

 TGbe editor: Please add the following paragraph before the 4th paragraph in this subclause as shown below: